mani-barathi/Octave/README.md

 **Click [Here](https://music-streaming-app-4a392.web.app/) to view the Demo!**

 ### Currenly Working on 👇
+- [ ] Adding and Removing song from Favourites
-- [ ] Sign Up and Sign In Functionality using Firebase
+- [x] ~Sign Up and Sign In Functionality using Firebase~
 - [x] ~Design of Login Component~
 - [x] ~Reusability of PlayListsong Component~
-- [x] ~Creating Custom Hook to handle Song Functions~

 ### Design Preview
 <img src="https://github.com/mani-barathi/Music-Streaming-App/blob/master/public/preview.JPG" />